-- 19. Given the substantive, legal and institutional complexities and disparities of existing railway law at national, regional and international level in the pan-European region and along Euro-Asian rail transport corridors, it seems to be wise to move towards harmonization or unification of railway law gradually, using a step-by-step approach. - 20.
-Following a careful review of the above-mentioned legal arrangements applicable in international rail transport and with a view of doing away with the legal shortcomings of international rail transport and establishing a level playing field with other transport modes, the Group of Experts proposes the following three step approach towards unification of international railway law.
+- 25. Given the substantive, legal and institutional complexities and disparities of existing railway law at national, regional and international level in the pan-European region and along Euro-Asian rail transport corridors, it seems to be necessary to move towards harmonization or unification of railway law gradually, using a step-by-step approach. - 26.
+Such a strategy provides for tailor-made, short-term solutions in line with industry demand and establishes, at the same time, benchmarks and stepping stones allowing a review of experiences made before embarking on new initiatives without losing sight of the long-term objective of the strategy, i.e. carriage by rail under a single regime from the Atlantic to the Pacific.

+27. Following a careful review of the above-mentioned legal arrangements applicable in international rail transport and with a view of doing away with the legal shortcomings of international rail transport and establishing a level playing field with other transport modes, the following three step approach towards unification of international railway law is proposed.

-(a) Short-term: Memorandum of Understanding/Resolution/Declaration on general terms and conditions for Euro-Asian rail transport contracts
+A. Short-term: Memorandum of Understanding/Resolution/Declaration on general terms and conditions for Euro-Asian rail transport contracts

-- 21. Without modification of the institutional and legal framework provided by COTIF/CIM and SMGS, the common CIM/SMGS consignment note was a first step towards unification of railway law in the pan-European region and along Euro-Asian rail transport corridors.
-However, it is recognized that, while such private-law contractual arrangements facilitate international rail freight transport in the region, major rail freight customers, railway undertakings and Governments along Euro-Asian transport corridors require further steps to ensure efficient negotiation and conclusion of rail transport contracts along these corridors.

-- 22. A possible short-term solution could consist in the preparation of general terms and conditions for Euro-Asian rail transport contracts that would address all non-commercial elements of rail transport of goods contracts between shippers and railway undertakings and are based on and in line with relevant provisions of COTIF/CIM and SMGS.
-The principles of consistency and most possible contractual freedom should be respected.

-- 23. Such general terms and conditions could include and address contractual elements, such as:

-- Liability rules (level, conditions, limitations, relief)

-- Documentation (paper, electronic or both)

-- Formal reports

-- Handling of claims

-- · Limits of action

-- Compensation between carriers
+- 28. Without modification of the institutional and legal framework provided by COTIF/CIM and SMGS, the common CIM/SMGS consignment note was a first step towards unification of railway law in the pan-European region and along Euro-Asian rail transport corridors.
+However, it is recognized that, while such private-law contractual arrangements facilitate international rail freight transport in the region, major rail freight customers, railway undertakings and Governments along Euro-Asian transport corridors require further steps to ensure efficient negotiation and conclusion of rail transport contracts along these corridors. - 29.
+A possible short-term solution could consist in the preparation of general terms and conditions for Euro-Asian rail transport contracts that would address all non-commercial elements of rail transport of goods contracts between shippers and railway undertakings and are based on and in line with relevant provisions of COTIF/CIM and SMGS.
+The principles of consistency and most possible contractual freedom should be respected. - 30.
+Such general terms and conditions could include and address contractual elements, such as: - (a) Liability rules (level, conditions, limitations, relief) - (b) Documentation (paper, electronic or both) - (c) Formal reports - (d) Handling of claims - (e) Limits of action - (f) Compensation between carriers